 The purpose of the temperature and pressure relief valve is to control temperature and pressure within your heater.
 This valve is located on top of your tank and can produce water leaks if an issue arises.
 If you notice water dripping from the threads of this valve, it may be best to replace it all together.

 This safety feature protects your water heater from excessive pressure buildup within your tank.
 Monitoring it for leaks and other problems will protect your unit from additional issues.

-To stop leaking water you must first find the source of the leak.
-You should always turn off your water heater before searching it for leaks.
-Gas water heaters should have a dial or switch on them to turn off.
-Electric water heaters can be turned off by switching off the circuit breaker on your electrical panel.
+To stop water from escaping your system, you must first find the cause of the leak.
+Shut off your water heater before looking for its source.
+Gas water heaters should have a dial or switch to turn off.
+Electric water heaters can be turned off by turning off the circuit breaker on your electrical panel.

-Turn the cold water inlet off once you’ve located where the leak is.
-This will keep the water from continuing to leak out and cause damage while you attempt to fix it or call a plumbing service.
+Turn the cold water inlet off once you’ve located the source of the problem.
+Doing so will prevent water from trickling out and causing damage before you can correct the problem.

 Gotelli Plumbing strives to help you maintain the health of your plumbing system.
 We’re the Marin County water heater repair team that you can always count on.
 With years of experience under our belt, you can expect services that exceed your expectations.
 Contact us to schedule your next reliable repair service today!